-Mr. Simmons, age 47, has served as director of special projects of Contran since April 2018 and as vice president, finance of Kronos since March 2019.
-From 1994 to March 2018, Mr. Simmons was employed by PwC, most recently as a managing director.
+Michael S. Simmons has served as our vice president and chief accounting officer since 2019.
+He currently serves as vice president, finance of Kronos Worldwide.
+In 2018, Mr. Simmons served as director of special projects of Contran.
+From 1994 to 2018, Mr. Simmons was employed by PwC, most recently as a managing director.